 The Town should continue to work with its partners to ensure that the recreation needs of its residents are met.
 These partners include private organizations such as the local golf courses and not-for-profits including the Genesee Land Trust, the Nature Conservancy, and the YMCA.

-Over the next decade, the Town and its partners should move toward implementation of recommendations contained in the most current Parks and Recreation Master Plan.
+Over the next decade, the Town and its partners should move toward implementation of recommendations contained in the Parks and Recreation Master Plan, which should be updated on a regular basis to ensure that evolving community needs continue to be met.